The Program (1993 film): Plot

-Winters' daughter is expelled for cheating for Collins; he is kicked off the team and expelled.
-When Kane and ESU lose a close game to Michigan, with another Heisman candidate, he is put in doubt.
-Lattimer assaults a girl who won't put out, but her dad gets her to drop the charges.
-When Winters sees Lattimer is juicing, he wants to suspend him for the season, but his defensive coordinator warns him it could jeopardize his draft status.
+When ESU loses a close game to Michigan, with another Heisman candidate, Kane is put in doubt.
+At the after party, Lattimer attempts to rape a woman but is stopped by his teammates.
+Winters covers up the assault but now that he can no longer ignore that Lattimer is juicing, he wants to suspend him for the season; however, his defensive coordinator warns him it could jeopardize his draft status.
 Lattimer is suspended for three games after confessing to Winters, but they keep the doping secret.
 When Mack criticizes him, Lattimer says, "You do what you have to do to play."

-After the Michigan game, Kane gets drunk, fights someone and sends the other man to the hospital.
-Taking another player's truck, he is charged with a DWI.
+After the Michigan game, Kane gets drunk and is charged with a DWI.
 Coach Winters negotiates a plea with the DA: all charges dropped if Kane completes a 28-day program (missing four games and ending his Heisman candidacy).
-They must win three more games in the next five weeks to win the conference championship and secure a major bowl game, so need a capable quarterback.
+They must win three more games in the next five weeks to win the conference championship.

-School officials pressure Winters into reinstating Collins for Kane.
-He reluctantly agrees, vouching for him.
-(Despite his daughter being expelled for cheating for him.)
 Collins and the team go 2-1 in the first three games.
 Lattimer passes his drug test after the three weeks, returning for the penultimate game of the season against Iowa.

 The game is close, but Mack has a career-ending knee injury and Lattimer is run over at the goal line.
-Kane finishes his 28-days, reaching out to Camille, whom he didn't speak to in rehab, and also to his father.
+Kane finishes his 28 days, reaching out to Camille, whom he didn't speak to in rehab, and also to his father.
 He buys him a plane ticket to the final game against Georgia Tech.
-Meanwhile, Lattimer continues to take steroids, having an associate replace his tainted urine with clean to pass his next drug test.
+Meanwhile, Lattimer resumes steroids, having an associate replace his tainted urine with clean to pass his next drug test.

-ESU's final game is against Georgia Tech for the Eastern Athletic Conference (EAC) and to secure a major bowl game.
-Jefferson is the starting tailback and Griffen is fullback.
-Despite Mack's absence the defense keeps them in the game, but GT leads 10-0 at the half.
-Kane starts in the 2nd half.
-Realizing his dad is not there, he accepts it.
+In the final game, Jefferson is the starting tailback and Griffen is fullback.
 Winter realizes Lattimer has continued taking steroids without failing a drug test.
-Lattimer looks guilty although Winters seems to understand.
-Kane rallies the team to victory in the fourth quarter, securing a major bowl game and saving Winters' job.
+Kane rallies the team to victory in the fourth quarter, securing a major bowl game and saving Winters's job.
 They both realize Kane will likely make another run at the Heisman as a senior.
 Lattimer sits on the bench crying instead of celebrating, realizing he won't be able to play professionally without steroids.

-After the game, Autumn presents Jefferson to her father as her boyfriend.
-Kane reunites with Camille, offering her another ride (this time with Sprite, not beer) and the coaches go recruit for next year.
+After the game, Autumn presents Jefferson to her father as her boyfriend, Kane reunites with Camille, and the coaches go recruit for next year.